 My Nonprofit Reviews

-Review for China California Heart Watch, Irvine, CA, USA
+Review for China California Heart Watch, Silverado, CA, USA

 When I interned with China Cal, I had experience as a bedside pediatrics RN and was in my second year of NP school.
 There are other programs like Op Smile that I could have participated in as a nurse, but China Cal was something that had sparked an interest during my undergraduate career.
 I wanted to expose myself to global health work while not necessarily overwhelming myself with the role of a bedside RN in a completely new environment.